muratk3n/thirdwave/en/README.md

 ---

+Wanna deficit spend?
+Get your ass in office and enact it.

+---

 Ergo, neither party should be invited to be lukewarm versions of themselves.
 Oscillation between two ideologically distinct parties will lead to a certain optimal result.